aduncan2422/aduncan2422/README.md

 - 👋 Hi, I’m @aduncan2422
 - 👀 I’m interested in learning and growing professionally.
-- 🌱 I’m currently learning Postman, Azure functionalities, and products.
+- 🌱 I’m currently learning Postman, Azure functionalities, and NexTech products.
 - 📫 How to reach me - a.duncan@nextech.com

 <!---